jortsmoder/wikiofdark.art/docs/index.md

 * [Volufiline Brochure / Patent filing](/assets/volufiline.pdf)

 Some recommend buying sarsapogenin directly:

  * [Reddit post on buying sarasapogenin](https://old.reddit.com/r/estrogel/comments/1bodb0k/dont_waste_money_on_volufiline_get_the_raw/){.source-link}

 #### Leucine and Argenine
-Leucine and Argenine have been shown to be particularly effective at activating mTOR, a kinase that stimulates lipid synthesis and cell growth.
+Leucine and Argenine have been shown to be effective at activating mTOR, a kinase that stimulates lipid synthesis and cell growth.
+I haven't looked deeply into this.

+### Things to Avoid

+#### Alcohol Consumption

+Moderate alcohol consumption increases abdominal fat, worsening fat distribution, and increases plasma androgens in cisgender females.
+Therefore it is highly discouraged.

 ## Bone Altering